CS-AWARE-NEXT/cs-aware-next.github.io/content/blog/BLOG_lessions_learnt_greece.md

 banner = "img/cs-aware.png"
 authors = ["Elisavet Goutman"]
 +++
-## Lessons learnt from cyber-attacks on Greek municipalities

 Just how hard is to describe the importance of a service whose value the customers cannot quite comprehend or quantify in order to invest in it in the Greek public sector?